ginavargas1/employee_directory/README.md

 # Employee Directory

 ## User Story
 As a user, you will be able to view the entire employee directoy at once so that you can have quick access to their information.
-The information that is given to the user are
+The information that is given to the user are:

     * Name
     * Work Number